Clinker (boat building): Origins of clinker

 There are precursors of clinker construction.
-The archaeological remains of a river boat dated to the first two centuries AD (described as Romano-Celtic), found in Pommeroeul in Belgium, had a single that overlapped the underlying plank – though it is not clear how it was fastened.
+The archaeological remains of a river boat dated to the first two centuries AD (described as Romano-Celtic), found in Pommerœul in Belgium, had a single that overlapped the underlying plank – though it is not clear how it was fastened.
 Earlier finds have bevelled lap joints or other similar arrangements that do not have the full lap of clinker.
 These include the Dover boat and Ferriby 1 (both dating to the middle of the second millennium BC) and the Hjortspring boat (c.
 300-350 BC).
 In these cases, the planks are stitched or sewn together.
 The Hjortspring boat is built shell-first so suggesting some continuity with the Nordic tradition of clinker construction.

 The Nydam boat, an early example of clinker construction.

-The earliest example of ship and boat building using overlapped planking joined with metal fastenings is an extended logboat from Sweden, the Björke boat (c.
-310 AD).
-The Nydam boat (c.
-320 AD) is an almost complete example of a boat built with clinker construction.
-It has overlapping planks joined with iron nails driven through the lap.
+The earliest examples of ship and boat building using overlapped planking joined with metal fastenings are two contemporarey finds from Scandinavia.
+One is an extended logboat from Sweden, the Björke boat (c.
+320 AD), and the other is a longship from Denmark, the Nydam boat (c.
+320 AD).
+The latter is an almost complete example of a boat built with clinker construction.
+It has overlapping planks joined with iron nails driven through the lap, however, with some elements being sewn, showing a late intermediate stage between earlier sewn shipbuilding and later nailed shipbuilding.
 The nails are clenched over s on the inside of the planking.
 The boat was built shell-first.